Longfellow Creek Natural Drainage System (NDS) Project

 Funding information

 This project is paid for in part by the King County Flood Control District and the Levy to Move Seattle.
-Art at the SW Kenyon St site is through the City of Seattle's Public Art Program.
+Art at the SW Kenyon St site is funded through City of Seattle's Public Art Program.